codacy/docs/docs/repositories/commits.md

     -   **Gray:** Coverage data is missing<!-- TODO ALA-643 Confirm this only applies to coverage -->

     !!! note
-        If you change the quality gate rules you must reanalyze the {{ page.meta.page_name }} to update the color of the metrics, except for coverage which updates immediately after you save your changes on the Quality Settings page.
+        If you change the quality gate rules you must reanalyze the {{ page.meta.page_name }} to update the color of the metrics, except for coverage which updates immediately after you save your changes on the Quality Settings page.<!-- TODO ALA-643 Confirm this is still correct -->
 <!--quality-overview-end-->

 <!--tabs-start-->
 ## Issues tab {: id="issues-tabs"}

 The **Issues** tab displays the lists of issues that the {{ page.meta.page_name }} creates or fixes.
-Use the sidebar filters to narrow down the list to new issues (including issues of specific severity or category), issues within a specific file, fixed issues, potential new issues, or potential fixed issues.
+Use the sidebar filters to filter the list by new issues (including issues of specific severity or category), issues within a specific file, fixed issues, [potential new issues, or potential fixed issues](#possible-issues).

 {%
     include-markdown "./issues.md"